ISKN/Pulse/README.md

 ### License
 This example is licensed under the Do What The Fuck You Want Public License.

+### Troubleshooting
+**My project won't compile.**
+Make sure you followed all the steps described in "installation" (downloaded openFrameworks, copied the addons, linked to the api, etc.).

+**The example starts but immediately exits.**
+You have to plug the Slate in, or the program will close.
+If the Slate is indeed connected to your computer, make sure you have the drivers installed (on Windows).
+Otherwise, fill in a bug report.

+**I want to try the example but I don't have my Slate.**
+Go to 'src/general.h' and uncomment `#define REPLACE_SLATE_BY_MOUSE`.
+Recompile and run.
+You will be able to use the software with your mouse replacing the Slate.

+**The example starts but it doesn't look like the screenshot and there is no sound.**
+Verify that the 'data' folder located in 'Pulse/bin' is next to your binary.
+It contains all the resources the program needs to correctly run.

+**I don't understand how to navigate inside the example.**
+First make sure the Slate is correctly oriented (landscape mode, buttons on the back).
+If the problem is the height, you may want to update your Slate with the 3D firmware which allows a wider tracking.

+**The program is slow.**
+Maybe your GPU isn't powerful enough.
+If you're on a laptop, you can try forcing your PC to use the GPU instead of the chipset (on windows: right click -> run with graphics processor).
+If it's still too slow, open 'src/general.h' and comment `#define ENABLE_BACKGROUND`.
+Recompile and run.
+This will disable the background, which is probably the source of your problems.

 ### TODO
 * Finish commenting stuff